Tomáš Zatloukal

-Tomáš Zatloukal (born August 3, 1969 in Gottwaldov, Czechoslovakia) is a Czech politician and former Member of the European Parliament with the Union of Independents, part of the European People's Party and sat on the European Parliament's Committee on Culture and Education.
+Tomáš Zatloukal (born 3 August 1969, in Gottwaldov, Czechoslovakia) is a Czech educator, politician, and former Member of the European Parliament with the Union of Independents, part of the European People's Party and sat on the European Parliament's Committee on Culture and Education.

 He was a substitute for the Committee on Budgets and a member of the Delegation to the EU-Kazakhstan, EU-Kyrgyzstan and EU-Uzbekistan Parliamentary Cooperation Committees, and for relations with Tajikistan, Turkmenistan and Mongolia.